tback/tback.github.io/_posts/2017-04-08-welcome-to-jekyll.markdown

 to afford it.
 It was a great machine (truly portable, solid battery life, great ui, unix).
 I now had daily arguments with my fellows about the performance advantage of my 1ghz g4 vs their 2ghz intel machines.
-Apart from that it life was great and I used that machine _every_ day for the next five years and it never let me down.
+Apart from that life was great and I used that machine _every_ day for the next five years.
 I'm on mac number seven[^my-machines] right now.
 Most machines were paid for by my employers.
 None of the machines ever broke [^replaced-parts].
 Yet, after 15 years of Apple and OS X I'm gonna